Uberspace/lab/source/guide_mailman.rst

 Step 5
 ------

 Because Mailman_ doesn't handle our .qmail-configuration automatically, we need to help it create the necessary aliases.
-The following script is based on the script provided in the official installation instructions and may be used by placing it in your Uberspace home-folder:
+The following script is based on the script provided in the official installation instructions and may be used by placing it in your ``~/bin`` folder (for example as ``addlist.sh``):

 ::